canhminhdo/SMGA-/README.md

 ## SMGA-Plus
 ---
-A Graphical Animation Tool For Cryptography Protocols
+A Graphical Animation Tool For Cryptographic Protocols